 Now, you may wonder do you really need one.

-You’ll probably survive just fine without it.
+The truth is, you’ll probably survive just fine without it.

-Would it make your life better?
+However, would a habit tracker make your life better?

 With just one additional page per month, you’ll get a lot in return, believe me.